We discuss the outlook for infrastructure amid rising inflation and increased demand for income.

 - While all infrastructure assets share the characteristic of possessing long-term, contractually inflation-protected cash flows, the drivers of different areas within infrastructure are varied.

 Why do investors look to infrastructure?
 We believe they seek three things: defensive business models, inflation protection and income.
 The last two years tested and proved both the resilience of these business models and the defensive nature of non-transport businesses.
-While slowing global travel affected many transport organizations such as airports and toll roads, the balance of the infrastructure sector remains relatively unscathed despite current Covid headwinds.
+While slowing global travel affected many transport organisations such as airports and toll roads, the balance of the infrastructure sector remains relatively unscathed despite current Covid headwinds.
 Additionally, current inflationary pressures, constrained equity and fixed-income asset yields and an increase in demand for income by aging demographics have all created a compelling case for investment in infrastructure.

 Investors can seek out those companies with mechanisms that help pass through inflation.
 Long a hallmark of the infrastructure asset class, these inflation call options have always been understood but underappreciated in deflationary periods.
 This low-inflation environment has drastically reversed course over the last six months, positioning infrastructure as one of the most natural asset classes to contractually protect from the erosive pressures of rising costs.